ceejbot/registry-design-patterns/slides.md

 ![](images/axe-tank.gif)

-^ This is obviously awesome.
+^ This is obviously awesome, so awesome the Twelfth Doctor appears to salute it.

 ---